emersonpessoa01/emersonpessoa01/README.md

 Hi.
 --🌱I am graduated in Industrial Chemistry and recently graduated in Computer Networks.

--At the beginning of 2020, out of curiosity.
+-At the beginning of 2020, out of curiosity.<br>
 -I started studying Javascript, HTML and CSS.
-And man I fell in love soon.
+And man I fell in love soon. <br>
 -Then, I never stopped wanting to learn about the Dev world.